quanted/temp_config/README.md

 ### Adding a new environment

 To add a new environment for server deployment, first add an entry to temp_config/server_configs.json file.
-Each entry has the following keys: IP, HOSTNAME, ENV:
+Each entry has the following keys: SERVER_NAME, ENV, DESCRIPTION:

-	+ IP - The server's IP address.
+	+ SERVER_NAME - The server's name, which can be obtained from socket.gethostname() (				Python), $HOSTNAME (Linux), or %COMPUTERNAME% (Windows), and assumes local if neither exist.
-	+ HOSTNAME - The server's hostname.
-Note: This is used in our docker-compose deploys to set DOCKER_HOSTNAME, which temp_config/set_environment.py
+	+ ENV - The .env filename to point to for the server name.
-	+ ENV - The .env filename to point to for the server.
+	+ DESCRIPTION - Brief summary of server (optional).

 ### Dynamically set env vars in python code: